pimterry/server-components/README.md

 Called when an attribute of the element is added, changed, or removed. *Partially implemented;* runs on component initialization.

-**So far only the createdCallback is implemented here, as the others are less relevant initially for the key simpler cases.
+**So far only the connectedCallback is implemented here, as the others are less relevant initially for the key simpler cases.
 Each of those will be coming in time though!
 Watch this space.**

 ## Why does this exist?